KattyKing/Circuit-simulator/README.md

 ]

 On the picture D there is a graph of the circuit.
 It has junctions, but there are only lines instead of elements.
 This is a basis for creating an adjacency list.
-It is final adjacency list for our example: first line shows what junctions are connected to junction 0, etc.
+This is final adjacency list for our example: first line shows what junctions are connected to junction 0, etc.

 AdjacencyList = [